moq-wg/moq-transport/draft-lcurley-warp.md

 * Track:
-Captures the result of publish as by `TRACK RESPONSE` and the same rules apply as defined in {{message-subscribe-reply}}.
+Captures the result of publish as by `TRACK RESPONSE`

+### TRACK RESPONSE
+The rules as defined in {{message-subscribe-reply}} applies here as well.
+More specifically, the `TRACK ID` MUST reflect the one chosen by the publisher or the one chosen by the peer processing the `PUBLISH REQUEST` message.
+In certain scenarios, the peer processing the `PUBLISH REQUEST` MUST be prepared to handle OBJECT messages with the `Track ID` matching the one in the `PUBLISH REQUEST`, either by buffering or dropping them as defined by the implementation.

 ## GOAWAY {#message-goaway}
 The `GOAWAY` message is sent by the server to force the client to reconnect.